When a company fails to pay its debts, creditors can petition the courts to have your company placed in compulsory liquidation.

-Often, many attempts will have been taken to retrieve money owed and this will be the final stage of debt recovery.
+Often, many attempts will have been made to retrieve money owed, which will be the final stage of debt recovery.

 The liquidation of your company will involve liquidating the assets so creditors can be paid – and your company wound up.

-If you find yourself caught in the process of compulsory liquidation and feel like there is nowhere to turn for help, the Future Strategy can help guide you and give you the best possible of a better outcome.
+If you find yourself caught in the compulsory liquidation process and feel like there is nowhere to turn for help, the Future Strategy can help guide you and give you the best possible of a better outcome.

-It is important that you seek help as a matter of urgency, otherwise the small window of time when we can help you could quickly shut.
+You must seek help as a matter of urgency—otherwise, the small window of time when we can help you could quickly shut.

 The process is typically started by outstanding creditors of a limited company to which a business owes money through a court order known as a Winding Up Petition (WUP).

 The process ends with the company being forcibly shut down.

 Sometimes known as winding up, compulsory liquidation is a procedure under the Insolvency Act and is usually led by a creditor pursuing the company for money.

 It’s worth noting that even after the compulsory liquidation process has started, there may still be enough time to implement Creditor’s Voluntary Liquidation (also known as a CVL, which wouldn’t be confused with an MVL).

 However, this type of liquidation is initiated by the company’s directors rather than by its creditors.